Richardaeld/Fat_Racoon_Kitchen/README.md

 ## Page Performance
 + The Fat Raccoon app has a responsive design across all devices.
 ![Responsiveness image of the Fat Raccoon's random recipe](static/readme/testing/responsive-fat-raccoon.jpg "Responsiveness image of the Fat Raccoon's random recipe")
-+ All developer uploaded images are tinyified to reduce image download times and improve UX.
++ All developer uploaded images have been compressed to reduce image download times and improve UX.
 ![TinyPNG helps reduce file size and improves UX](static/readme/testing/tinyify.jpg "TinyPNG helps reduce file size and improves UX")

 ## Wireframe and Live Demo